-When a case is referred for medical review, the licensed reviewer conducts an initial review of the available and relevant medical records and may research related conditions and standards of care as indicated.
-The licensed reviewer summarizes the case and presents it to the Medical Review Team for discussion.
-If the Medical Director determines the issue is a reasonably avoidable readmission or of significant clinical concern, an initial notice is sent to the Contracted Provider, usually by fax or secure email.
+When a case is referred for medical review, the reviewer conducts an initial review of the available and relevant medical records and may research related conditions and standards of care as indicated.
+The reviewer summarizes the case and may present it to the Medical Director for further determination.
+If the issue is a reasonably avoidable readmission or of significant clinical concern, an initial notice is sent to the Contracted Provider, usually by fax or secure email.